Arillaxe/MoonLanding/README.md

 Use arrows to navigate the ship.

-You can control physics parameters and langding conditions.
+You can control physics parameters and landing conditions.